henriwoodcock/project-euler/README.md

 # project-euler
 My code to the [Project Euler](https://projecteuler.net) computational problems.
+This is an ongoing project for when I have time.

 ## Solutions
 | Problem 	| Python 	| C++ 	|